ammarbasuony/Backend-Project-Starter/Docs/Frontend-Documentation.md

     attr: 'updatedAt',
     mode: 'labeled',
     type: 'date',
+    showInTable: false,
   },
 ]
 ```

-For `CreatedAt` and `UpdatedAt` fields, keep them in all the tables, because they are required by the generic CRUD module.\
+For `CreatedAt` and `UpdatedAt` fields, keep them in all the tables, because they are required by the generic CRUD module.

-We get the fields from the backend `prisma/schema.prisma` file.\
+We get the fields from the backend `prisma/schema.prisma` file.

 ```
 model Category {